-You want or need more info from the other party about their side of the story.
+You want or need more information from the other party about their side of the story.

-*Other types of civil cases.
-You can use this publication.
+- Other types of civil cases.
+You can use this.

-It is a way to get info from the other party before trial.
-You can get any info from the other party that is “relevant” to the case.
+It is a way to get information from the other party before trial.
+You can get any info from the other party that is "relevant" (related) to the case.

 Talk to the court clerk or family law facilitator, if your county has one